acrotron/aye-blog/content/blog/2025-11-16-ayechat-rag-deep-dive.md

 ### Never Starting Over: Robust, Interruptible Indexing

-Initial indexing of a large project can still take time.
+Initial indexing of a large project can and will still take time.
 If the user quits halfway through, they shouldn't have to start from scratch next time.
 We built robustness into the process by regularly saving the state of our file hash index to disk.
 The `IndexManager` saves its progress to `.aye/file_index.json` after every 20 files (`SAVE_INTERVAL`).
 If the process is interrupted, the next run will pick up right where it left off, only needing to process the remaining files.

 ## Part 4: From Search Results to LLM Prompt